aydon14/AES/README.md

-Here's the deal.
-I hate modules.
-They are a waste of milliseconds of your time.
+Here's the dealH I hate modules.
+Why import modules when you can save milliseconds of your time?

 I was unable to find any pure python implementations of AES that strictly follow NIST FIPS 197: